jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ```
 {-# OPTIONS --rewriting #-}
 module rewriting.examples.BlogTypeSafety10Easy4Med1Hard where

+open import Data.Nat
+open import Data.Product using (_,_;_×_; proj₁; proj₂; Σ-syntax; ∃-syntax)
+open import Data.Sum using (_⊎_; inj₁; inj₂)
+open import Data.Unit using (⊤; tt)
+open import Relation.Binary.PropositionalEquality as Eq
+  using (_≡_; _≢_; refl; sym; cong; subst; trans)

 ```

-Ok, so the title of this post gives it away that logical relations are overkill for proving type safety.
+Ok, so logical relations are overkill for proving type safety.
 The proof technique is better suited to proving more interesting properties such as parametricity, program equivalence, and the gradual guarantee.
 Nevertheless, understanding a proof of type safety via logical relations is a helpful stepping stone to understanding these more complex use cases, especial when the logical relations employ more advanced techniques, such as step indexing.
-In this blog post I prove type safety of a cast calculus, that is, for an intermediate language of the gradually typed lambda calculus.
-The proof is in Agda and the proof uses step-indexed logical relations because the presence of the unknown (aka. dynamic) type prevents the use of regular logical relations.
+In this blog post I prove type safety of a cast calculus (an intermediate language of the gradually typed lambda calculus).
+The proof is in Agda and the proof uses step-indexed logical relations because the presence of the unknown type (aka. dynamic type) prevents the use of regular logical relations.
 To reduce the clutter of reasoning about step indexing, we conduct the proof using a temporal logic, in the spirit of the LSLR logic of Dreyer, Ahmed, and Birkedal (2011), that we embed in Agda.

 ## Review of the Cast Calculus